top of page

 End of proprietary systems

-From 1999, Fernandes guitars were made with either the FRT-10 (Gotoh GE1996T), the FRT5-PRO (Takeuchi TRS-PRO), or the GE1996T clone made in Taiwan by Ping Well, designated FRT-11.
+From 2000 a third option was added: a GE1996T clone for mid-level guitars, made in Taiwan by Ping Well.
+This unit was designated "FRT-11."
 The Ping Well unit is different from the Gotoh in saddle shape and says "FERNANDES Guitars" on the base whereas the Gotoh version just says "FERNANDES."
-An example of the Gotoh-made FRT-10 is this 2002 left handed Fernandes Revolver Pro.
-An example of the Ping Well FRT-11 is this left-handed Fernandes FGZ-550S.

-In the 2020s Fernandes used the stock Gotoh GE1996T, the FRT-100 Original Floyd Rose, or the Korean FRTS1000 Specials for its Fernandes and Burny guitars that are advertised with a Floyd Rose system.
+In the 2020s Fernandes otherwise used the stock Gotoh GE1996T, the FRT-100 Original Floyd Rose, or the Korean FRTS1000 Specials for its Fernandes and Burny guitars that are advertised with a Floyd Rose system.

 UPDATE 2024: Fernandes Co., Ltd. ceased operations on July 11, 2024.
 The company posted a notice at its headquarters stating: "We are currently burdened with a considerable amount of debt to multiple creditors, and unfortunately, we are unable to continue our business."